Dining Terms and Conditions - Academic Year 2020-21

 5. Meal Plan Rollover Policy - Fall to Spring

 All fall meal plan selections will automatically rollover as the meal plan selection for the spring semester and will be added to the spring tuition bill.
-Failure to review the spring student tuition bill does not constitute a refund past the specified spring drop date.
+Failure to review the spring student tuition bill does not constitute grounds for refund or cancellation.

 You may change your meal plan selection for the spring semester in the Optional Fees section of iRoar once the University student bill is available.
 Changes must be made prior to making any form of tuition payment.